Quality Control

 When will final documentation/ turnover be provided after completion?

-Final packages are typically ready after we receive as‐builts ready weeks after shipment, depending on the workload/backlog.
+Final packages are typically ready after we receive as-built drawings.
+This can be a few weeks after shipment, depending on workload.

 Who will be the contact for inspections?

-The main contact for inspections is typically one of our QC examiners during the day which is assigned to the project.
+The main contact for inspections is one of our QC examiners that is assigned to the project.

 Are welder qualifications/continuity up to date?